 If you avoid the Science Museum during the day, we really don’t blame you — it’s just a unpleasant pit of school kids and tourists.
 But, there’s really no excuse not to visit after hours (and no, that doesn’t have to involve getting yourself arrested).
-The Science Museum throw after-work, adults-only events on the last Wednesday of every month, and there’s not a hyperactive child in sight.
+The free London museum throws after-work, adults-only events on the last Wednesday of every month, and there’s not a hyperactive child in sight.
 Each evening takes on a different theme (e.g. food, robots, sex, space, gaming) and there’s talks, drinks and live music to keep you entertained.
 Discover this year’s lineup of ‘Lates’ here.

 3. Retro Gaming and Cocktails

 Throw it back to the old school gaming era and have a play on all 4 generations of SEGA consoles (Master System, Mega Drive, Saturn and Dreamcast).
 Expect Sonic Speed Run competitions and plenty of 90s games.
 Partner that with exotic Hawaiian cocktails and familiar gaming tunes and you’ve got a pretty decent evening of retrotainment.
 Plus, it’s happy hour until 8pm.
 Book your tickets here.

 SCI-FIDO saw ComicCon and raised you Cosplay for Dogs.
 We shitzu not.
 As part of the Sci-Fi Film Festival, SCI-FIDO are putting on a truly special event.
 On 29th April at Juju’s Bar, in association with All Dogs Matter, dogs are gathering in their very best costumes in the hope that they’ll be crowned “Best Dressed” and win a bag of treats.